 And as a result, I found myself in a role helping others understand how to evaluate equity compensation packages when receiving an offer, how to decipher their potential value and how to weigh the advantages and disadvantages of exercising them.

-Throughout this journey, I’ve come to learn that not only are stock options important for attracting and retaining employees, but making sure candidates and employees understand their stock options is equally valuable.
+Throughout this journey, I’ve come to learn that not only are stock options important for attracting and retaining employees, but it's equally valuable to make sure candidates and employees understand their stock options.

 Stock options are a great way to make an employee really feel like a part of a company.
 Almost every candidate I speak to says they want to have a visible impact with their work.
 This is the thing that attracts people to startups.

 With stock options, you can make this impact more personal.
 You can have an impact on the company and you can create a real impact on your own life.
 The employees take part in the company’s success by having a financial stake in it.